-This is a guide on how to manually convert a CSV to Excel 2000, Excel XP, Excel 2003, Excel 2007 and Excel 2010.
+This is a guide on how to manually convert a CSV to Excel XP, Excel 2003, Excel 2007, Excel 2010 and Excel 2013.
 You can convert files automatically and schedule conversion of CSV to XLS from command prompt, convert CSV to XLS without Excel installed on the machine, use FileSculptor.

 This tutorial covers Excel 2007.
 If you use a different version of Excel click on the version below: